uthmanq/sharh/README.md

 Once configured, any updates to `Book` or `BookText` documents will be indexed automatically, and the `/books/search` plus `/ocr/books/search` routes will query Elasticsearch when available.

+### Reindexing existing data

+If you add Elasticsearch after books already exist, run `npm run reindexElasticsearch` once to push all current `Book` and `BookText` records into the search indices.
+The script requires both `MONGODB_URI` and `ELASTICSEARCH_NODE` to be set.

 ### `npm start`

 Runs the app in the development mode.\